Vehicle registration plates of Canada: Temporary permits

 Each and every province issues temporary licence plates differently.

 Ontario issues 10-day temporary permits, available up to twice in a 365-day period, when a licence holder purchases a used vehicle, as long as the vehicle was legally registered as 'Fit' with the previous owner.
 An 'Unfit' vehicle (has not passed safety standards with the previous owner) can not be issued a temporary permit.
 If a vehicle passes safety standards inspection, but does not pass emissions testing it may be issued up to four 10-day temporary permits.
 As of 2008, Ontario issues regular licence plates with a registration sticker that is labelled "T" to owners of recently purchased used vehicles.
 Classic vehicles (older than 25 model years) use the paper printed window temporary plate (as pictured in this article).

 In Alberta, temporary permits are not issued.
 Instead, the licence plate is issued the day of registration from a registry.

-If you purchase a vehicle in British Columbia, the Insurance Corporation of British Columbia (ICBC) will issue you a 15 days permit for approximately $60 which will be a piece of paper you attach to the windshield of the vehicle and this is along with insurance since auto insurance in British Columbia is not privatized but brokerage is.
-Autoplan brokers are authorised to do this.
-If you are a British Columbia resident purchasing a vehicle elsewhere in Canada or the United States, you may obtain temporary insurance from ICBC directly over the phone (one of the few times you deal with ICBC directly).
-Likewise is the case for Manitoba and Saskatchewan.
+In British Columbia, the Insurance Corporation of British Columbia (ICBC) issues 15-day permits to people who purchase a vehicle on the province's territory.
+These cost $60 and consist of a piece of paper which will be attached to the windshield of the vehicle.
+The permits include insurance since auto insurance in British Columbia is not privatized but brokerage is, so they are obtained through Autoplan brokers.
+For British Columbia residents purchasing a vehicle elsewhere in Canada or in the United States, temporary insurance can be obtained from ICBC over the phone, being one of the few times one deals with ICBC directly.

+The situation in Manitoba and Saskatchewan is similar.